CeeDee Lamb Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Matchup vs. Arizona

-- Lamb had 64 receiving yards in one career matchup against the Cardinals, 7.5 fewer than his receiving yards prop bet over/under for Sunday's game (71.5).
+- Against the Cardinals, Lamb put up 64 receiving yards in only career matchup, 7.5 fewer than his over/under for Sunday's game.

-- Lamb did not have a touchdown catch in that contest against the Cardinals.

-- The Cardinals have the NFL's fifth-ranked pass defense this season, giving up 225.1 yards per game through the air.
+- The Cardinals are allowing 225.1 passing yards per game this year, the NFL's fifth-ranked pass defense.

-- The Cardinals' defense is 20th in the league, allowing 1.6 passing touchdowns per game.
+- The Cardinals' defense is 20th in the NFL, giving up 1.6 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Football Team, Lamb caught four passes for 66 yards (16.5 yards per reception) while being targeted five times.
+- Against the Football Team last week, Lamb was targeted five times and picked up 66 yards on four receptions.

-- Lamb has caught 17 passes on 24 targets for 177 yards, averaging 59.0 yards over his last three games.
+- Lamb has also tacked on 17 receptions for 177 yards in his last three games.
+He's been targeted 24 times, producing 59.0 yards per game.

 Lamb's Dallas Teammates